-R.43 The WHS Regulations require that a person conducting a business or undertaking at a workplace must ensure that an emergency plan is prepared for the workplace.
+Regulation 43: A person conducting a business or undertaking at a workplace must ensure that an emergency plan is prepared for the workplace.

-All workplaces must have an emergency plan that has been specifically developed for the particular workplace and its specific hazards and cover a range of potential incidents.
+All workplaces must have an emergency plan that has been specifically developed for the particular workplace and its specific hazards and covers a range of potential incidents.
 All persons at the construction workplace must receive information, training and instruction about implementing the emergency plan.

-A reliable and effective means of communication should be established between all work areas, and persons involved to permit and ensure effective evacuation of danger areas.
+A reliable and effective means of communication should be established between all work areas and persons involved to permit and ensure effective evacuation of danger areas.

-Rescue equipment for the prompt removal of an injured worker, as well as a communication system to contact any necessary emergency services, should be available and readily accessible at the workplace.
+Rescue equipment and a communication system to contact any necessary emergency services, should be available and readily accessible at the workplace.

 The emergency procedures in the emergency plan must clearly explain how to respond in various types of emergency, including how to evacuate people from the workplace in a controlled manner.
 Contact numbers for emergency services should be prominently displayed.

 A register of all persons who are at the construction workplace on a particular day should be kept so that in the case of any emergency everyone can be accounted for.